TheBATeam/Batch-WI-FI-Brute-Forcer/README.md

-# Batch Wi-Fi Brute Forcer
+# Batch Wi-Fi Brute Forcer - By TechnicalUserX
 An active attack tool against Wi-Fi networks with internal CMD commands.

 This program is created to be a proof of concept that it is possible